shj0113/Metamodel-RBF/README.md

 This repository serves two main purposes:
 1. To reproduce the results presented in the paper by providing the code and dataset
-2. To enable the use of the code in optimizing multi-variant problems for targeted properties
+2. To solve multi-variant optimization problems using new data for predicting material properties

 This code is implemented based on the IDAES Process Systems Engineering Framework using pyomo, developed by the Institute for the Design of Advanced Energy Systems (IDAES).